Restoring Free-flowing Rivers in Europe

 The following is an overview of many of the key issues that may need to be addressed as part of the design and permitting.
 Not all projects will have all of these issues, but we cover them here so that you may anticipate them.
 Keep in mind that rivers are dynamic systems and often the less work we do in the river often yields better results.

 The top issues that are most likely to drive the complexity of a project are existing infrastructure, sediment quantity and quality, and ecological sensitivity, so we touch on those first.
-Case studies that illustrate complex and straightforward projects included in the Case Studies section.
+Case studies that illustrate complex and straightforward projects are included in the Case Studies section.

 Often bridges or pipes were installed without considering that the dam and impoundment may not always be in place.
 Rivers are dynamic and can shift course from floods.
 In some cases, relocating a water pipe will be the best long-term solution.
-Adding scour protection to an existing bridge may be enough to protect from changes that might otherwise undermine a bridge peer or abutment.
+Adding scour protection to an existing bridge may be enough to protect from changes that might otherwise undermine a bridge pier or abutment.

 Sediment Quantity and Quality